zanreal-labs/legal/en/legal/business-continuity-plan.md

 - Minimizes impact on customers and stakeholders
 - Provides systematic recovery procedures for IT systems and services
 - Maintains compliance with regulatory and contractual obligations
-- Protects ZanReal Labs' reputation and financial stability
+- Protects ZanReal' reputation and financial stability

 ### Scope

 This plan covers:

-- All ZanReal Labs business operations and services
+- All ZanReal business operations and services
 - Cloud infrastructure across AWS, Microsoft Azure, and Google Cloud Platform
 - Customer-facing applications and platforms
 - Internal systems and networks